jborean93/packer-windoze/README.md

 ## Backlog/Future Work

-* Windows Server 2008 32 bit
 * Windows Server Core images
 * Windows Server Nano images
-* Windows Vista 32 and 64 bit
 * Windows 7 32 and 64 bit
 * Windows 8.1 32 and 64 bit
 * Windows 10 32 and 64 bit
 * Look at supporting parallel builds
-* Look at downloading the evaluation ISO's and storing them locally (extract Server 2008 from exe if possible)
 * Look at slipstreaming Windows updates into the evaluation ISO's instead of running the updates from scratch each time
 * Look at supporting local WSUS servers during the Update phase to save time and bandwidth